thealice/community-food-map-client/notes.md

 -[x] Link Location Card to Location show page
--[x] after new location form is submitted, redirect to newly create location's show page -[x] update address info that shows on location show page -[] re-evaluate when to passdown props and when to mapStateToProp
+-[x] after new location form is submitted, redirect to newly create location's show page -[x] update address info that shows on location show page -[x] re-evaluate when to passdown props and when to mapStateToProp
     -[] fix app rendering/performance
-    -[] pass locations down to individual location. set place in Location component.
+    -[x] pass locations down to individual location. set place in Location component.
     ~~-[] save currentLocation to store/state?~~
     ~~-[] Add currentLocation to local state of Location component?~~ -[x] Add foodsouce form directly on location show page